Close Search

 Details of the Oregon Draw

-A maximum of 3% of tags for antelope hunts and a maximum of 5% of tags for controlled deer, controlled elk, and controlled black bear hunts can be issued to non-residents, but the guides and outfitters program gets 2.5% of these tags before the draw takes place.
-No less than 5% and no more than 10% of all bighorn sheep and Rocky Mountain goat tags will be issued to nonresidents.
+A maximum of 3% of antelope tags and 5% of controlled deer, controlled elk, and controlled black bear tags can be issued to non-residents, but the Guides and Outfitters Program gets 2.5% of these tags before the draw takes place.
+No less than 5% and no more than 10% of all bighorn sheep and Rocky Mountain goat tags will be issued to non-residents.

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!

 If you draw your second through fifth choice, you will gain a point and still obtain the tag.
-If you draw your first choice, your points go back to zero, whether or not you decide to purchase the tag.
+If you draw your first choice, your points go back to zero whether you decide to purchase the tag or not.
 You will retain your points until you are successful in drawing your first choice.

 There are no waiting periods for deer, elk, or antelope.
 Bighorn sheep and mountain goat tags are limited to one tag per lifetime.

-There are two options for tagging game mammals – paper tags and electronic tags.
-Hunters must choose one option at the time of purchase.
-The electronic tags must be immediately validated by pressing the validate button on the image of the tag in the Department’s electronic licensing system mobile app.
+There are two options for tagging game mammals: paper tags and electronic tags.
+Hunters must choose one of these options at the time of purchase.
+The electronic tags must be immediately validated by pressing the “Validate” button on the image of the tag in the Department’s electronic licensing system mobile app.
 At the time of validation, a confirmation number will become visible.
-In addition to validating a tag electronically, the tag owner’s name, date of birth, ODFW ID#, harvest date, and confirmation number must be written in ink on material of the tag owner’s choice (options include flagging tape, duct tape, or paper in a plastic bag to protect it) and attached securely in plain sight to the game mammal.
+In addition to validating a tag electronically, the tag owner’s name, date of birth, ODFW ID#, harvest date, and confirmation number must be written in ink on a material of the tag owner’s choice (options include flagging, duct tape, or paper in a protective plastic bag) and attached securely to the game animal in plain sight.

 Oregon Big Game Hunting Fees